 Insect monitor traps are not sufficient for exclusionary measures or as a solution to a pest problem, but are a way to help pinpoint a problem or alert you to things in your collections spaces.

-Monitor placement Scenarios
+Monitor Placement Scenarios

 Traps should be placed inside every building, area, and room where your collection is stored.
 The total number of traps to deploy is not linked to square footage of the space; there is no easy formula to use.
 Instead, you need to analyze the architecture of the room, how it is used and what it stores.
 Invertebrates tend to walk along walls and edges.
 It is vital to keep in mind that the number of monitor traps should be limited to how many you will check on a regular basis, whether that is monthly, every other month, or quarterly.
 Monitor traps are for use in learning and analyzing what insects you may have in your storage spaces, not as exclusionary pest control.

-Placement Scenarios:
+Blunder Trap Placement Scenarios:

 Simple – No sink, one door, cabinets and painting racks.